AI in Practice · Lisa M. Walker

 Still mine

 What I've actually figured out.
-The hard way, obviously.

 AI agrees too readily

-Speed is real, but clarity is not free
+Speed is real.
+Clarity is not free.

 AI gets you to a draft faster.
 It does not get you to a clear strategy faster.
+The thinking still has to happen before you open the chat window, not inside it.
 Garbage in, polished garbage out.
-The thinking still has to happen before you open the chat window, not inside it.

 It is best mid-project, not at the start

 The most useful moments are iteration and synthesis, not ideation from zero.
 Once you know what you are trying to say, AI helps you say it better and faster.
-Starting from scratch with no point of view just produces faster noise.
+Starting from scratch with no point of view produces faster noise.
 Confident, well-formatted noise, but noise.

-Judgment is not a phase, it is the whole thing
+Judgment is not a phase.
+It is the whole thing.

 Every place AI shows up in my workflow, there is a human decision wrapped around it: which direction to pursue, which draft to kill, which signal to trust.
 The tool compresses time.
 The judgment does not compress.
 I have tried.
 It does not.